West Hartford(Google Maps Location)

 On another visit during, I think, Westmoor’s Family Day, Damian and I got to see a few things we’d never seen before.
 Sure, giant chickens are one thing, but the antique farm tool room and another secret display of old tack equipment got us both pretty excited.
 Here are some more pictures.

 2019: Again, this page should be so much better, but these early pages are what they are and that’s the way it is.
 I am fortunate to have Westmoor in my backyard and I love what they do there.
+But here… here’s a few more pictures from a 2013 visit with my parents.

 You will too.